kohler/johnkimble/README.md

     Amount of time a question is guaranteed to stay in the system.

+* `bowdlerizer` (string, regular expression, or function)

+    Used to sanitize questions before sending them to the feedback board.
+The default removes some English swears.

 #### Authentication options

 * `auth` (boolean or string, default: false)